-We’ve had this on our bucket list for years, and decided to wait until both boys were above 12 years old.
+Planning an African safari with kids has been on our bucket list for years, and we decided to wait until both boys were above 12 years old.
 For us it just seemed to be the magical age of independence, stamina, curiosity and knowledge, and for many tour operators, that’s the age they’ll take children.

 We opted to travel South Africa in August (their winter) for our first safari, as we wanted to spend time exploring Cape Town too.
 After much research, we decided it was worth spending extra money to visit a private game reserve.
-It’s important to understand the difference between a private game reserve and a national park, such as Kruger National Park.
+When planning an African safari with kids, it’s important to understand the difference between a private game reserve and a national park, such as Kruger National Park.

 A national park is run by the government and they mainly offer self catering and lower level accommodation.
 You typically use your own vehicle for game drives, you have to stick to the main roads, and the accommodation is fenced which means you don’t have animals roaming throughout the camps.
 Also you are not allowed to drive between sunset and sunrise.